 The expedition will start in Mongolia’s capital city, Ulaanbaatar, a bustling centre at stark contrasts to the vast wilderness you’ll soon enter.
 After an evening briefing over dinner, the team will head to bed ready for a domestic flight the next day.
 Crossing almost the width of Mongolia towards the far western border, the team will meet the local support team and their all-important equine partners to prepare for the expedition ahead.

-- Climate: temperatures ranging from 20C to 0C at night
+- Climate: temperatures ranging from 24°C during the day to 0°C at night.

 - Age: 21+